bbc/psammead/packages/components/psammead-navigation/README.md

 We have added the role `list` and `listitem` to the `NavigationUl` and `NavigationList` respectively, due to a VoiceOver bug to reinstate the list semantics.

-We have also added a visually hidden text to let the user know which item in the Navigation is the current page.
-Note use of `role="text"` to stop splitting in VoiceOver.
+We have also added visually hidden text to let the user know which item in the Navigation is the current page.
+Note the use of visually hidden text here is due to lack of support at this time for the aria-current page attribute.
+Also note the use of `role="text"` to stop splitting in VoiceOver.

 The `NavigationUl` has a transparent border above 600px to ensure that when in High Contrast Mode on PC and when the user changes colour preferences in Firefox, there is a separation between the Navigation and the content.